Evaluating Franchise Training Programs

 In this article we will examine how to tell the difference between franchisors that are committed to training, and those that are not

-On the surface, when it comes to training, many franchisors look alike.
+On the surface, when it comes to initial franchisee training, many franchisors look alike.
 On average they will be providing between one to four weeks of training to you as a franchisee.
 But, what if those four weeks of training are no more than working in an existing operation?
 Who trains your management team and your line staff?
 What happens when new products are launched, or when some of your management team quits and you need to replace and train your other personnel?
 These inevitable situations are when the differences between a great training program and a superficial training program become critical.

 Always meet with your future franchisor at their headquarters and plan to spend considerable time with their training department before you sign the contract.
 If your franchisor is using a franchise broker, understand that it is the broker's job to close the sale quickly, and that you may need to insist upon a face-to-face meeting with the franchisor at their headquarters.
-(This is one of the reasons that in Franchising for Dummies®, we recommend that you avoid franchise systems that outsource their franchise recruiting.)
+(This is one of the reasons that in Franchising for Dummies®, we recommend you avoid franchise systems that outsource their franchise recruiting.)
 Some of the questions you should be concerned with are:

 - Where does the training take place?
 How long is the initial training program and what, if any, are the additional costs that you will need to pay in addition to your franchise fee?